JemRF/RF-Documentation/pages/wifidocs/wifi_iot.md

 * Powered either by USB Mini cable (4.5V DC to 7V DC input) or battery connection (2.5V to 3.5V) via the 2 pin battery connection plug
 * Temperature range: -55°C to +125°C. Fahrenheit equivalent is -67°F to +257°F, ±0.5°C accuracy from -10°C to +85°C
 * Can be programmed using Arduino or LUA development environments
-* Upgraded using a 3.3V FTDI cable
+* Upgraded online or using a 3.3V FTDI cable
 * 8 GPIO ports available through the 16 pin header
 * Supports SPI serial interface